 Step 1: Identify desired Outcomes: What are the results we want to see in the program area and the region with respect to equity?
+February 2024

-Step 2: Establish clear Performance Measures: How we will know if we've achieved equitable outcomes?
+Step 2: Establish clear Performance Measures: How will we know if we've achieved equitable outcomes?